 Consistent with U.S. federal law, Campbell Soup Company does not use corporate funds or assets for federal political contributions.
-Campbell PAC is funded by voluntary personal contributions from selected employees in compliance with U.S. federal election laws.
+Voluntary personal contributions to Campbell PAC are solicited from selected employees in compliance with U.S. federal election laws.
 Consistent with federal law, all contributions made by Campbell PAC, and all individual contributions to Campbell PAC totaling \$200 or more annually, are itemized in monthly disclosures to the Federal Election Commission (FEC) and available for public review.

 Members of the governing board of Campbell PAC are appointed by the President and Chief Executive Officer.
-Fundraising plans and contributions are approved by the governing board.
+Fundraising plans and contributions are recommended for approval by the governing board.
 Upon approval of such recommendations, the plans are implemented by reviewing all specific requests for political contributions.
 Funds are dispersed only to candidates who are approved for contributions, and only within contribution limits prescribed by the governing board.
-Campbell
+Campbell PAC contribution checks require the signatures of both the Treasurer and the Chair of the Campbell PAC governing board.
+In either's absence, for contributions of \$1,000 or less, the Assistant Treasurer may sign the contribution check.